outaTiME/grunt-replace/README.md

 Type: `Boolean`
 Default: `false`

-Specify the type of matching (for templated regexp match we need to force in `true`).
+Indicates the type of matching (for templated regexp match we need to force in `true`).

 If detects regexp instance in `match` attribute we assume to works with expression matcher (in any other case should be forced).